-How many hours does my child get in a free early education place?
+How many hours does my child get in a funded early education place?

-- The traditional offer of a place at a school nursery or with a sessional provider (sometimes known as a pre-school or playgroup) is for children to attend either five mornings or five afternoons a week, term time.
+- The traditional offer of a place at a school nursery or with a sessional provider (sometimes known as a pre-school or playgroup) is for children to attend either five mornings or five afternoons a week, term time (38 weeks).

 - You may be able to choose a different pattern of attendance depending on which childcare provider or school you choose to use.
 Some schools and childcare providers do offer the early education places ‘flexibly’.
 A flexible offer could include a choice of full and half days or the opportunity to ‘stretch’ the hours across more than 38 weeks of the year.
 An example of a stretched offer would be 11 hours a week for 51 weeks of the year.
 You need to discuss with the school or childcare provider of your choice what their offer is.

-- The early education place can be taken at a maximum of two sites per day – which means a parent may use any combination of school nursery and childcare providers to access the entitlement hours, up to two sites a day
+- The early education place can be taken at a maximum of two sites per day – which means you may use any combination of school nursery and childcare providers to access the entitlement hours, up to two sites a day.

 Where can my child take up their early education place?

-- School Nursery: these offer places for 3 and 4 year olds, are part of a school and some schools may also provide places for 2 year olds
+- School Nursery: these offer places for 3 and 4 year olds and are part of a school.
+Some schools may also provide places for 2 year olds

-- Private Day Nursery: these nurseries open all day and usually provide childcare for children 0 to 5 years old
+- Day Nursery: these nurseries open all day and usually provide childcare for children aged 0 to 5 years old

 - Sessional Providers: these may be called a pre-school or playgroup and operate on a sessional basis which is usually for three hours at a time and provide childcare for 2 to 5 year olds

-- Childminders: provide childcare in their own home, usually open all day and have a range of ages from 0 to 8 years old and sometimes older children as well
+- Childminders: provide childcare in their own home, usually open all day and have a range of ages from 0 to 8 years old.
+They may sometimes care for older children as well

 - Independent Schools: these offer places for 3 and 4 year olds and are part of a school.